abi-oluwade/engineering-48-jenkins-ci/readme.md

 ````
 git merge master
 ````
 The above command will merge any changes on the master branch with the current dev branch.

+THIS IS TEST TEXT